abszer/locale-app-frontend/README.md

 ## Day 8
 - Had trouble getting react router to lift state thru <Link> component.
 Going to try using session local storage instead
 - Implemented local storage to save currentSession
+- Added ability to enlarge image by clicking it
+- Added minor styling changes to card

+## Day 9
+- Added ability for file to be uploaded and downloaded from the server
+- Added minor styling changes to card
+- Making create form

 ## Attributions